ChenPanxi/Statistical_Computing/README.md

 ## Old Implementations
 We went through several versions of the implementation, overhauling the code at each step for accuracy, efficiency, and style.
 See what didn't work out in the Old_Implementations folder.

+## Future Directions
+We began writing an implementation utilizing `Rcpp` and will continue to work on integrating it into our package so that it will have better scalability in case it will be used to analyze larger datasets in the future.